How many dog myths have you heard over your lifetime?

 And heartworm is carried by mosquito, which all the fences, citronella candles and bug spray in the world still can’t keep away.

 So give that monthly preventive — you’ll be glad you did.

 #7 Worst Dog Myth: I can give ibuprofen to my dog.

 Nope — ibuprofen is toxic to dogs and can cause liver and kidney dysfunction.

-Some veterinarians will prescribe aspirin or Tylenol to dogs, but the dose is very specific and it would be very easy to overdose your dog on these things.
+Some veterinarians will prescribe aspirin or Tylenol for dogs, but the dose is very specific and it would be easy to overdose your dog on these things.

 Never give any human medicine to your dog without consulting a veterinarian.

 #8 Worst Dog Myth: My dog is hypoallergenic.